ASSOCIATION FOCUS 2022 ISSUE 2

 And don’t forget to ask members for feedback about the magazine.

 All associations struggle with attrition, and the reality is that all members will move on at some point.
-It’s harder to retain existing members than to gain new ones, so try to keep members as long as you can – preferably until they retire or change careers.
 Also, people who aren’t involved or don’t see enough value in the association are the ones who are most likely to head for the door.
 That means you have to focus on using the magazine to increase member involvement and give members a return on their membership investment in as many ways as possible.